The open floor plan has become extremely popular, but don’t underestimate the advantages of distinct rooms with real walls.

 My husband and I just purchased a home, which we’re now remodeling.
 We took down a wall, and the living room transformed from a claustrophobic hole to a magical space flooded with light.
-Sometimes less is more—and this can definitely be true when it comes to design.
+Sometimes, less is more—and this can definitely be true when it comes to design.

-The Case For Open Floor Plans
+The Case For An Open Floor Plan

 1. You get more livable square footage.

 South Bay cities have specific zoning regulations that limit square footage.
 Because we work primarily in this area, the White Sands team knows all the loopholes and tricks to make the most of the square footage you’re allowed.

 An open floor plan creates an illusion of space because there’s nothing breaking up your line of sight.
 But it also provides more actual living space because you’re sacrificing less square footage to walls and hallways.

 Fewer walls mean light from windows and skylights fills a space because nothing is blocking or redirecting it.
 Uninterrupted spaces allow natural light to flood in, enhancing the brightness and creating breathtaking beach views.
 Open floor plans can make your luxury Venice Beach, Manhattan Beach, and Redondo Beach home feel even more inviting and connected to its surroundings.